CultivART program – organization component

 Paid internships offer established arts and culture organizations an opportunity to host emerging Indigenous artists and cultural workers.
 Program objectives:

-• provide Indigenous people with a stimulating professional environment to learn about the real-world working conditions of a career in arts or culture
+• provide a stimulating professional environment to learn about the real-world working conditions of a career in arts or culture

 • provide the personal and professional guidance of an Indigenous or racialized mentor to ensure that the intern’s professional objectives are fully achieved in their host environment